RESTful-Drupal/restful_search_api/README.md

 sorting will be applied to the output generated after making the query to Search API without sorting.
 Use this type of sorting only if you really need to, the preferred method is to use the supported sort properties in Search API.

+## Additional information
+See [this post in Medium](https://medium.com/@e0ipso/restful-drupal-with-search-api-f370050a26bb) with some additional information.